peterlydiard/mini-synth/README.md

 Tremolo rate is fixed for all waveforms, but vibrato is proportional to the tone fundamental frequency.

-The introduction of vibrato can cancel out the harmonic boost function because there is no vibrato on the cancelling tone.
-A tone-tracking notch filter may be more effective in this case.
+The tone-tracking notch filter used to produce harmonic boost involves a lot more calculation to generate harmonic boost.

 The range of the vibrato controls have been arbitrarily set and may not be optimal.
 Magic numbers could be turned into undisplayed settings.